cheery/node-gdev/README.md

 ## try it out

 Verify you are in debian wheezy on your raspberry pi and do exactly these steps.
-I haven't written proper build files yet.
+I haven't written proper build files yet, but I will do it soon once you'll have more reasons to try it out.

     cd /home/pi
     git clone git@github.com:cheery/node-video.git